MicrosoftDocs/connected-spaces/articles/ase-install.md

 ### Secure the IP addresses

-We recommend that you secure a range of static IP addresses on the same network for your edge hardware (cameras and gateway).
-A range of 13 IP addresses will provide room to add more cameras as your needs grow.
+You'll need secure a range of static IP addresses for your edge hardware (cameras and gateway).

 - The IP cameras require a range of 10 IP addresses.
 To enable future future camera expansion, we recommend securing additional IP addresses in sequence.
 If possible, assign these static IP addresses in sequence for ease of troubleshooting.